Support children’s speech, language and communication.

 Prior knowledge that will help with this topic

-• Some experience working or volunteering with children, as the diploma requires practical application of knowledge in real settings.
+• Experience working or volunteering in an early years setting, as the qualification requires practical application of knowledge in a real environment.

 Key Terminology